Mariette Mulaire, CITP / FIBP

-In addition to serving as Vice-Chair of the World Trade Centers Association (WTCA) Board of Directors, Mariette Mulaire actively participates in national associations and initiatives includes serving on the Boards of Directors of the Bank of Canada, the Canada-Israel Industrial Research Development Foundation (CIIRDF) and TV5, as well as the Advisory Board of the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP).
+In addition to serving as Vice-Chair of the World Trade Centers Association (WTCA) Board of Directors, Mariette Mulaire actively participates in national associations and initiatives includes serving on the Boards of Directors of the Bank of Canada, the Canada-Israel Industrial Research Development Foundation (CIIRDF), Canada West Foundation and TV5, as well as the Advisory Board of the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP).
 She was co-chair of the Canada Summer Games 2017 Host Society and spokesperson for Les Rendez-vous de la Francophonie in 2017 and 2018.
 In 2018, she was named one of the top 10 most influential Canadian Francophones by Francopresse.

 Locally, Mariette Mulaire is an active member of organisations such as the Asper School of Business Associates Recruitment Committee.
 She was also the spokesperson for the 200th anniversary of Université de St. Boniface (2018).